 Hamline has been designated by the Department of State to host international scholars through the J-1 Exchange Visitor Program.
-The IOCP office should be your point of contact if you would like to invite a J-1 visiting scholar from abroad.
-We can assist the scholar in obtaining the appropriate immigration documents, and will also make sure the scholar has the information necessary to maintain his or her legal immigration status while in the US.
-Please refer to these documents for assistance in inviting a J-1 scholar:
+The IOCP office is your point of contact if you would like to invite a J-1 visiting scholar from abroad.
+We can assist the scholar in obtaining the appropriate immigration documents and will also make sure the scholar has the information necessary to maintain his or her legal immigration status while in the US.
+However, IOCP does not make arrangements for the scholar beyond issuing immigration documentation.

 If your academic department plans to admit international students to special programs (e.g. short-term summer programs) or to new degree programs, please consult the IOCP office in advance.
 There are specific criteria that must be met in order to issue immigration documents for students who will be coming on a student visa for the primary purpose of study.
 Please contact us prior to admission to ensure that your program meets these requirements.